Influenza J11.1

 - Persons with increased exposure

-- persons exposed to direct contact with birds, wild birds (there is no protection against avian infection, but there is protection against double infection)
+- Persons exposed to direct contact with birds, wild birds (no protection against avian infection, but against double infection)

-- if epidemics occur, ALL patients should be vaccinated
+- in the event of epidemics, ALL patients should be vaccinated

 Contraindication

-- Patients who are acutely ill with a feverish infection
+- Patients who are acutely ill with a febrile infection

-- Persons with protein allergy (here a chicken protein-free vaccine is available)
+- People with protein allergy (a chicken protein-free vaccine is available here)

 Important